-7. Are there any interesting experiences you would like to share with us that could add value to our study?

-Section C: PERCEPTIONS OF MIGRANT SUPPORT DURING LOCKDOWN

-- 1. What is your view on how SA has handled COVID to date vis a vis the migrant experience and your organisation in the following areas? - a.
+Are there any interesting experiences you would like to share with us that could add value to ou study?
+C: PERCEPTIONS OF MIGRANT SUPPORT DURING LOCKDOWN What is your view on how SA has handled COVID to date vis a vis the migrant experience and your organisation in the following areas? a.
 Lockdown measures implementation b.
-Access to public protective gear (masks, sanitising, social distancing)

-c.
-Access to healthcare
+Access to public protective gear (masks, sanitising, social distancing) c.
+Access to healthcare d.

-d.
 Socioeconomic interventions

 2. Has your organisation been involved with the government in any joint community-based projects?
 Please describe it. □ Yes □ No 3.
 How do you think government COVID-19 interventions could have utilised organisations like yours to support the migrant community through the lockdowns?
+4. Are there any other interesting insights that you would like to share with us for our study etc.?